 Naylor/Fairdealing: Sun Down Ridge Farm, Larry D. Rackley – Richard E. Schuerbaum, Route 1, Box 2700, Naylor MO 63953, phone: 573-857-3206, email: Rawmilk4sale@aol.com.
 They have whole milk from hand-milked Jersey cows and goats year round.
 Sold by the gallon and available with advance ordering.

-Nixa: Son Harvest Farm, Lesley, Nixa MO, phone: 417-880-0673, email: email@example.com.
+Nixa: Son Harvest Farm, Elaine, Nixa MO, phone: 417-880-3582, email: email@example.com.
 Raw milk for sale from small herd of Jersey cows.
 Full cream, never pasteurized or homogenized.
-They sell milk on the farm for $5/gallon with a one-time deposit on their glass jars.
+They sell milk on the farm for $6/gallon with a one-time deposit on their glass jars.
 Most of their customers are set up on a weekly schedule to return their jars and pick up more milk.
-Their cows are not fed any grain, just grass and legume hay.
-They also have pasture-raised, beef, pork, chicken and turkey as well as seasonal produce and raw honey.
+Their cows are grass fed and given non-GMO grain at milking time.
+No hormones or antibiotics.